nicolehollant/sproj/writing/lexicons-writeup/lexicons.md

 ```

 Note that the "synonyms" field is only present in the "sense-level" form, otherwise the schema are equivalent.
 This is then easily POST-ed to our API and can be accessible!

+## National Research Council Canada (NRC) Colour Lexicon
+## National Research Council Canada (NRC) Affect-Intensity Lexicon
+## National Research Council Canada (NRC) VAD Lexicon

+These three lexicons followed largely from the first.
+They shared similar formats, and we only had to change how we parsed them.
+These lexicons were all one-entry-per-line, so we were able to skip our finished-entry checking, and otherwise the differences were solely in the `process_line` which had to be catered to each lexicon.
+As they are also single-form, we skipped difference checking for all of them.